Towards Knowledge Guided Pretraining Approaches for Multimodal Foundation Models: Applications in Remote Sensing

-\textbf{Performance:} We train a model for both the SM-VSF and CI-VSF settings using all tiles and a diverse range of forecast day (i.e varying number of days into the future for forecasting).
-To compare the performance of these models systematically, we compare predictions made across different forecast ranges in the test grids, reported in Table \ref{Tab:soil_smap_forecast}.
-From Table \ref{Tab:soil_smap_forecast}, in short forecast ranges (i.e less than 25 days) both SM-VSF and CI-VSF finetuned models are able to forecast soil moisture quite well with a moderate difference between the two.
-However, when we move to larger forecast ranges, we can see a big jump in the performance of CI-VSF finetuned model compared to SM-VSF's finetuned model.
-Even though as the forecast range increases, errors of both models go up, the errors by the SM-VSF model go up significantly higher compared to CI-VSF's model.
-This can be attributed to the fact that the CI-VSF model is able to capture the causal relationships between weather satellite imagery and past soil moisture values better than the SM-VSF counterpart, leading to a performance boost especially as we forecast farther into the future.
+\textbf{Performance:} We train a model for each of the pretraining task settings using all tiles and a diverse range of forecast day (i.e varying number of days into the future for forecasting from 5 days all the way upto 170 days).
+To compare the performance of these models systematically, we compare predictions made across different forecast ranges in the test grids, reported in Table \ref{tab:soil_smap_forecast_cropland}.
+From the Table, we can see that across all forecast day ranges KG-VSF's finetuned model performs the best.
+We can that in the initial short day ranges, the performance is quite separated but as we go larger forecast day ranges, we can see that performance saturates.
+This is caused due to the low number of samples used for finetuning, as the forecast day range increases, the effect of the embedding would diminish and the model would rely on the future weather to predict the soil moisture at that point.
+Nevertheless, we see that KG-VSF performs the best showing that an embedding that captures causal information is beneficial.